Bhavit03/DocAI-App/README.md

 Multi-language Support: By integrating easyocr, the app extends its capabilities to support multiple languages, enabling seamless text extraction from documents in various linguistic contexts.

 Streamlit-Powered Interface: The app offers an intuitive and user-friendly interface built with Streamlit, a popular Python library for creating interactive web applications.
 Users can easily navigate through the app, upload documents, view extracted text, and visualize identified tables with ease.

+SCREENSHOTS OF APPLICATION WORKING ON INVOICES & TABULAR DATA IS UPLOADED IN THIS REPO